ACRoBat: Optimizing Auto-batching of Dynamic Deep Learning at Compile Time: Evaluation

 \section{Evaluation}

 We now evaluate \Sys~against Cortex and DyNet on an Nvidia GPU.
 Cortex and DyNet are both state-of-the-art auto-batching frameworks for DL computations exhibiting recursive and general unrestricted control flow respectively.
 They have been shown to be faster than generic frameworks like PyTorch and TensorFlow~\cite{dynet1, dynet2, cortex}.
-We also compare \Sys's performance with that of PyTorch, though due to space limitations, we include those results in \S\ref{sec:ap_pyt_eval} in the appendix\footnote{Overall, \Sys~performs significantly better as compared to PyTorch as the latter does not perform auto-batching.}.
+We also compare \Sys's performance with that of PyTorch (\S\ref{sec:pyt_eval}).